Chinese Fables and Folk Stories: Critical reception

 In the journal Folklore, British folklorist A. R. Wright criticized the authors for not providing information on the original literary sources for the Chinese fables.
-Wright wrote that the collection "seems for the most part to represent the 'Goody Two Shoes' rather than the 'Mother Goose' of Chinese literature."
+Wright wrote that the collection "seems for the most part to represent the Goody Two-Shoes rather than the Mother Goose of Chinese literature."
 He suggested that some of the stories appeared to be retellings of Western tales.
 According to Wright, "The Body that Deserted the Stomach" was a retelling of the "tale of the belly and the members told to the mutinous citizens in Coriolanus".
-Both The Sun and Folklore observed that "The Melon and the Professor", a tale involving a fig tree, also sounded familiar, with The Sun remarking that the story "shows that Chinese and Westerners may think alike."
+Both The Sun and Folklore observed that "The Melon and the Professor", a tale involving a melon and a fig tree, also sounded familiar, with The Sun remarking that the story "shows that Chinese and Westerners may think alike."

 The Sun questioned the educational value of printing Chinese characters within the book without transliteration, and suggested that the illustrations, while "appropriate", "seem to have been modified by an Oriental artist for Western tastes."

-On November 8, 1908, the Chicago Record Herald declared: "Mrs. Davis' discovery is from a literary point of view one of the most important ever made in the study of the Chinese or any other tongue, it is the authoritative proof of a literary expression heretofore denied to a people by the student world."
+On November 8, 1908, the Chicago Record-Herald declared: "Mrs. Davis's discovery is from a literary point of view one of the most important ever made in the study of the Chinese or any other tongue, it is the authoritative proof of a literary expression heretofore denied to a people by the student world."